QinPR/QinPR.github.io/_pages/about.md

 # 4. Misc.
 misc:
   image1: misc1.jpg
-  content1: I am an avid fan of <strong>astronomy</strong>.
-The beauty of the starry night sky never ceases to amaze me.
-I was an member of the astronomy club during my middle school, high school, and college years.
-I won the gold medal in the China National Astronomy Olympiad (CNAO '18).
+  content1: I am an avid fan of <u>Astronomy</u>.
+The beauty of the starry night sky amazes me a lot.
+I was astronomy club member during my middle school, high school, and college years, and won the gold medal in the China National Astronomy Olympiad (CNAO '18).
-  content2: Maba
+  content2: I have a very cuuuute cat!
+His name is Mabu (抹布 in chinese).

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts